The delicate leaves of this early-season garden vegetable are a favorite.

 How to Plant:

 Sow lettuce seed directly into prepared garden beds two to four weeks before the last expected frost.
 Try broadcasting seeds over a wide row and gently raking them in to a depth of 1/4 inch deep.
 Grow head lettuce, such as romaine and loose leaf varieties, by thinning crops gradually to allow the most robust plants to mature into heads.
 For a steady supply of leaf lettuce, plant every 10-20 days and remember to shade plants in the summer.
-To promote rapid growth, apply fish emulsion or other organic fertilizer once or twice during the growing season.
+To promote rapid growth, apply Dr. Earth Nitro Big or other organic liquid fertilizer once or twice during the gardening season.

-Tip: Avoid high heat and disturbing roots for a bumper lettuce crop.
-Mulching with organic compost will help deter weeds and conserve moisture loss.
+Avoid high heat and disturbing roots for a bumper lettuce crop.
+Mulching with a quality organic compost will help deter weeds and conserve moisture loss (see What’s in Commercial Compost).

 Insects and Diseases: